A Brief History of Android: Company, OS Versions, Features

 To some point, every version of OS was always named after sweet treats or desserts in alphabetical order.
 Google once explained: “Since these devices make our lives so sweet, each Android version is named after a dessert.”

 However, starting from Android 10, iconic names went away, being replaced with simple numbers.
-In fact, it became hard to find an easy-recognizable dessert while you get towards the end of the alphabet.
+In fact, it became hard to find an easy-to-recognize dessert as you get towards the end of the alphabet.

 So now let’s move to the Android versions list and take a look at each to explore how the operating system has actually evolved throughout the timeline.